-The famous piquant Amatriciana sauce–with among its key ingredients guanciale, tomato and Pecorino–is commonly associated with Lazio and Rome, but is actually from the town of Amatrice, that, after the unification of Italy, was initially part of Abruzzo, and then annexed to the Lazio region only in 1927.
+The famous Amatriciana sauce––made with guanciale, tomato and Pecorino––is commonly associated with Lazio and Rome, but is actually from the town of Amatrice, that, after the unification of Italy, was initially part of Abruzzo, and then annexed to the Lazio region only in 1927.

-200 gr (1 cup) guanciale (or unsmoked pancetta), diced
+200 g (1 cup) guanciale (or unsmoked pancetta), diced

 1 peperoncino (or 1/2 teaspoon red pepper flakes)

 1 glass of dry, white wine

 500 g (1.1 lb) bucatini type pasta

 Render the guanciale in a pan, over low heat until golden and crisp.

 Add the onion, and sprinkle the peperoncino flakes.
 When the onion is translucent, splash with the wine and boil to evaporate it.
 Add the tomatoes and cook uncovered for 10 minutes, and set the heat to low to keep the sauce warm while the pasta boils.

 Bring a large pot of water to a rolling boil, add some salt and plunge the bucatini (or the thickest spaghetti available, if you have trouble finding bucatini).
 Shortly before the pasta is ready, scoop up a little bit of starchy pasta cooking water.